YPYT/manabook/README.md

 - As a user I want to see what are the textbooks listed.
 - As a user I want to be able to sign up so I can sell or buy my textbooks.
 - As a user I want to be able to log in with my new registered account.
-- As a user I want to be able to change my password.
-- As a user I want to be able to reissue password if I've forgot my password.
 - As a user I want to be able to edit my profile.
 - As a user I want to be able to see if the products on the listing still on sale so I can buy only the products on sale.
 - As a user I want to know the price of the products so I can compare which one is cheaper.
-- As a user I want to be able to search a textbook that I want so I can save my time to find the textbook.
+- As a user I want to know the category so I can save my time to find textbooks.

-- As a user(buyer) I want to be able to see sellers review on their profile so I can feel secure to buy their products.
+- As a user I want to know the condition of products so I can imagin how clean they are.

 - As a user(buyer) I want to buy the textbooks that I want.
-- As a user(buyer) I want to be able to buy by a card so it's easy to pay.
+- As a user(buyer) I want to know if the textbook that I want is still on sale.
-- As a user(buyer) I want to be able to write a review to let the sellers know how good/bad their services or products.
+- As a user(buyer) I want to be able to see my bought items list.
 - As a user(buyer) I want to be able to comment about the product to the seller so I can get more details of the product.
 - As a user(buyer) I want to be able to get the confirmation before payment.

 - As a user(seller) I want to be able to post my textbooks that I don't use anymore so I don't have to throw away them.
-- As a user(seller) I want to be able to see the review from the buyers so I know how good/bad my services or products.
 - As a user(seller) I want to be able to edit and delete my posts so I can manage my products.
 - As a user(seller) I want to be able to reply to the comment from buyer so I can sell more easily and give them better services.
-- As a user(seller) I want to be able to post the image of the textbooks so I can explain how the condition of my products.
+- As a user(seller) I want to be able to post the images of the textbook so I can explain how the condition of my products.
+- As a user(seller) I want to be able to see my sold items list.

 ## Wireframes